Home / Oceania / Australia / Barron Gorge

 Hydro power plant in Queensland, Australia.
 Approximate location -16.8502, 145.6465.

 Barron Gorge is a 60 MW hydro power plant in Queensland, Australia.
-It is operated by Stanwell Corporation Ltd. Based on reported annual generation of 154 GWh, it can supply roughly 43,971 homes.
-It ranks #212 of 512 Australia power plants by installed capacity.
+It is operated by Stanwell Corporation Ltd. Based on reported annual generation of 154 GWh, it can supply roughly 44k homes.
+It ranks #238 of 536 Australia power plants by installed capacity.
+Commissioned in 1963, it is around 63 years old — an older, legacy facility.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, hydro supplies about 4.3% of Australia's electricity; the national grid averages 525 gCO₂/kWh (38.6% low-carbon) (2025).

 154GWh reported / yr